DeViL303/MultiServer3-NautilusFork/README.md

 </div>

-Used for checking SHA1s and building lists for comparison
+SHA1 Checker: Used for checking SHA1s and building lists for comparison

-### Work in Progress
+Validate Files: This is a standalone version of the file validator used in the mapper tool.
+Use this tool on already mapped content.

-Currently decryption mode is not linked up to the backend.
+Get File Details: New tool that shows file info - Work in Progress

-Verify Content: This is a standalone function that allows you to choose a folder of mapped content to run through the file validator function.
+This tab is currently not working fully.
+Just the sha1 checker portion works

 <div align="center">